jsampson07/Summer2025-Portfolio/DSA/dsa_checklist.md

 ## Week 2
 - [ ] Implement a FIFO queue and a circular queue
-- [ ] Use your queue in a round-robin simulation
+- [ ] Use my queue in a round-robin simulation
 - [ ] Implement quickselect to test against process run times

 ## Week 3